felipec/sharness/README.md

   after all the tests finish.

-Sharness loads the extra functions automatically if you are using bash or zsh, but otherwise you need to set SHARNESS_TEST_SRCDIR to the directory where `sharness.sh` is.
+Sharness loads the extra functions automatically if you are using bash or zsh, but otherwise you need to set SHARNESS_SRCDIR to the directory where `sharness.sh` is.

 To see an explanation of all the functions, see the separate [API documentation].